 What is the Most Popular Cookie in France?

-These delicious salted French butter cookies (or biscuits as we call them in the UK and France) are most popular in French homes.
+The most popular cookie in France is the traditional French butter cookie, known as Palets Bretons from Brittany.
+These delicious salted cookies (or biscuits, as we say in the UK and France) are a staple in French homes.

 What's the Difference Between Sablés and Palets Bretons?

-Can't find fleur de sel (flower salt)?
-Then use Maldon salt flakes or Celtic sea salt.
+For the closest flavour, choose fleur de sel from the Guérande, or use Maldon salt flakes or Celtic sea salt as good alternatives.

 French Butter Cookies - Traditional Ingredients